thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-strategy.md

 tags: [ Conway's Law ]
 ---

+The apparent contradiction between Yourdon and Constantine's "*organisation drives architecture*" and Coplien and Harrison's "*architecture constrains organisation*" resolves when we introduce **time**.
 At the outset of a greenfield system, the organisation drives the initial design.
 The very act of organising teams implicitly means that some system architecture decisions have been made.
-Once the system grows, the design matures in couplings that constrain; it reverses this pressure.
-The system now begins to impose itself back on the organisation, narrowing our strategic options to structure the organisation.
+As the system grows, the design matures in couplings that constrain; it reverses this pressure.
+The system now begins to impose itself back on the organisation, narrowing our strategic options for structuring the organisation.

 ---